 - Conventions of Spelling – Conventions of spelling and proofreading are taught in this chapter.
 Students are asked to demonstrate the influence of other language and cultures on the spelling of English words, consistently apply rules of spelling, consistently apply word ending rules, use mnemonic devices to spell correctly, apply irregular plurals rules, and recognize 30 grade level sight words.

 Going beyond traditional vocabulary lists, many of the Time4Learning sixth grade vocabulary exercises are integrated within literature based units designed to promote reading comprehension skills and vocabulary building.
-Resources provided include graphic organizers and printable vocabulary worksheets.
+Lesson features include:

-The concentrated study units present topical vocabulary word lists, such as math vocabulary and science vocabulary.
-Animated vocabulary lessons build on the student’s knowledge of prefixes, suffixes, Latin and Greek roots, idioms, synonyms, antonyms, and homonyms.
+- Animated vocabulary lessons that build on the student’s knowledge of prefixes, suffixes, Latin and Greek roots, idioms, synonyms, antonyms, and homonyms

-Sixth graders move on to reading and vocabulary skills, focusing on subject specific vocabulary in the areas of technology, language arts, science, and art.
-Language based chapters culminate with activities in accurate reading, speaking, listening, and writing across various genres of literature, progressing to the development of different styles and techniques of writing.
+Language arts based chapters culminate with activities in accurate reading, speaking, listening, and writing across various genres of literature, progressing to the development of different styles and techniques of writing.

-The sixth grade math curriculum contains numerous math lessons, as well as some printable worksheets.
-Homeschoolers use the curriculum because it constitutes a solid sixth grade math program correlated to state standards Non homeschoolers use the math curriculum as a sixth grade math tutoring program, for test preparation or summer enrichment.
+The sixth grade math curriculum contains numerous math lessons, along with printable worksheets, quizzes and chapter tests.
+It constitutes a solid sixth grade math program correlated to state standards, which is important to many homeschooling users.
+Non homeschoolers use the program as an alternative to a sixth grade math tutor, for test preparation, extra practice, or summer enrichment.

-The math lessons are organized into a sequence of chapters that introduce and cover:
+Math lessons are organized into 11 chapters that introduce and cover:

 - Whole Numbers – Students learn how to apply concepts of place value and estimation through the use of Arabic and Roman numerals.
 Students will use Roman numeral, numbers from one to billions, comparison of whole numbers, rounding off and estimating whole numbers, and the four basic operations to solve real world problems.